AugustNing/augustning.github.io/index.md

 I am a postdoc at EPFL working with [Babak Falsafi](https://parsa.epfl.ch/~falsafi/), [PARSA](https://parsa.epfl.ch/), and [EcoCloud](https://ecocloud.epfl.ch/).

-I received my PhD from Princeton University.
-I was advised by [Prof. David Wentzlaff](https://princeton.edu/~wentzlaf/) in the [Princeton Parallel Group](https://parallel.princeton.edu/).
+I received my PhD from Princeton University where I was advised by [Prof. David Wentzlaff](https://princeton.edu/~wentzlaf/) in the [Princeton Parallel Group](https://parallel.princeton.edu/).
 I was supported by Princeton's Gordon Y. S. Wu Fellowship and the NSF Graduate Research Fellowship Program.
 I spent summer 2023 interning at AMD Research working with Yasuko Eckert.

 <!-- I did my undergrad at Duke in Electrical and Computer Engineering.
 I was advised by [Prof. Krishnendu Chakrabarty](https://search.asu.edu/profile/4669916) and his graduate students and conducted research on VLSI testing. -->